jacadzaca/Discover/Docs/README.md

 ---

-If you have any questions don't hesitate to e-mail gabriel@libresolutions.network
+If you have any questions don't hesitate to contact [tom](https://tomfasano.net/contact)